50 Fitness Myths That Can Seriously Damage Your Health

 Myth: Exercising on an empty stomach first thing in the morning burns fat faster

 The theory: If there’s nothing in your stomach, your body will be forced to burn fat for energy.
 The reality: Your body may turn to muscle for fuel, which, in turn, will give you less energy for your workout and potentially cause dehydration, hyperglycemia, and lightheadedness.
 Some experts also warn that this approach could actually slow down your metabolism.
 To optimize your workout, eat a light, easily digestible meal 90 minutes before exercising.
-Here are 5 other fitness myths that you shouldn’t believe.

 Myth: Machines are safer than free weights